mrogaski/zenref/docs/source/index.rst

 Feedback
 ........

-Readers are encouraged to submit feedback, corrections, criticisms, and comments via email at njderbyref@gmail.com or via Stephen’s page on Facebook.
+Readers are encouraged to submit feedback, corrections, criticisms, and comments via email at njderbyref@gmail.com or via `Stephen’s page on Facebook <>`_.
 Reports of typos, bugs, erroneous information, and the like are always welcome.

 Disclaimer